mtrinh11/chase-offer-ext-react/README.md

 Wow semi colons broke me, i guess the async operation in my content script doesn't work if I don't include that semi colon after the "looking for offers" console.log because it reads the async function all wonky...

+# to do
+- want to add functionality for wellsfargo, citi too
+- put it on the chrome extension store